TonyBogdanov/transax/docs/usage/syntax.md

 You can use array accessors to access array elements by their index.

 The general syntax is an opening square bracket `[` followed by an expression specifying the index, followed by a closing square bracket `]`.
-The expression must evaluate to a number, but can be any valid expression.
+The expression should evaluate to a number, but can be any valid expression.

-Array accessors must follow an identifier or another array / object accessor, which will be used as the array to access.
+Array accessors must follow an identifier, array / object accessor or an invocation, which will be used as the array to access.

 Example:
 ```
 {{ value[ 12 ] }}
 {{ value[ another_value ] }}